CharlotteChen1206/WebSecurityProject/README.md

+# Ethical Responsibilities of Security Professionals
+According to the ACM Code of Ethics, ethical security professionals must ensure that all testing is conducted in authorized and controlled environments to avoid harm (Principle 1.2).
+My security testing, including SQL injection and XSS attempts, was performed solely on my own Express web application with full authorization.
+This aligns with ethical standards that require responsible behavior, transparency, and respect for system integrity.
+# Legal Implications of Security Testing
+Under Canada’s PIPEDA (Personal Information Protection and Electronic Documents Act), organizations must safeguard personal information and ensure that data is only accessed for legitimate, authorized purposes.
+Since my testing was conducted in a local development environment using test accounts and did not involve real user data, it complies with PIPEDA’s principles of accountability and data protection.

 # Phase 1
 ## Setup Instructions
 1. Generate SSL Certificate: used OpenSSL to generate a self-signed certificate key.pem and cert.pem